TaoCao-data/unlabeled-deep-learning/MixMatch/README.md

 ## Usage

-### Train and Experiments for MixMatch and Benchmark
 #### Train
-Run code "train_MixMatch.py" for the results.
+Run "train_MixMatch.py" for the results.
 The default number of epochs is 10 to reduce computing time.
 The original implementation uses 1,024 epochs.